matrix-org/matrix-appservice-slack/docs/getting_started.md

     ```

 NOTE: At the time of writing, Riot does not recognize the Slack bot.
 This is
 okay.
-The bot *is there*... probably.
-Either way, when Riot asks if you're
+The bot *is there*.
+If Riot asks if you're
 sure you want to invite @slackbot, just say yes.

 The bridge bot will stay offline for most of the time.
 This is normal.
 You